ecriminals/chattin/README.md

 # Pre-Trained Data From Other ChatBot's.
 `All the data below is not mine nor endorsed, if anything is proven to be "illegal" or "inappropriate" they will be removed`.

-`Any data containing {removed}, including inappropriate content or illegal content`.
+`Any data containing {removed}, are / was inappropriate content or illegal content`.

 `Format: "question, answer"`
 ```json